 11.25: The Day He Chose His Own Fate accordingly adheres to a fatalistic logic.
 It enacts this by essentially dramatising a series of famous photographs.
 The procedure acknowledges the act of filmmaking not as being ‘storytelling’ but ‘story pre-told’.
 Photographs already mark the moment at which decisions have been made and actions taken; a film can but merely follow what has occurred.
 Wakamatsu crucially transforms a live televised event into a ‘still’ by the afore-mentioned freeze-frame.
 Its violence lies in its abrupt halt, its clinical glare, its explosive inaction.
 While the Western world is unlikely to be familiar with the televised debate, they certainly would be aware of the photograph taken by Nagayo Yasushi.
 Working for the Mainichi Shimbun daily newspaper in Tokyo, he snapped the moment when Yamaguchi performed his second stabbing of Asanuma.
 Nagayo won the 1961 Pulitzer Prize for the photo; it was featured in Life magazine that year.
 Global media mythology has enshrined it in accordance with all such photos of high impact gravity.
 But Wakamatsu shows us the first stab, after which Yamaguchi retracts his dosu and rams it again into the stumbling Asanuma as officials scamper towards him.
 Wakamatsu stops everything after that first stab, for that is the moment when change occurs.
 Like the announced name, the uttered sentence, the unscrolled letter, the revealed harmon crest, life in Japan changes drastically in the nanosecond of an eventful action.
 This is what attracts Wakamatsu.
 This is how Japanese narrative is configured.
 This is how Mishima’s fate was chosen.

 Second, politics, or how story is impelled.
 Every sentence that had raged from Asanuma’s mouth constitutes a political equation of Eisensteinian causality, Zen-like consequence and extremist advocacy.
 His compressed point-forms are like constellations mapped upon Japan’s emergent position between the USA and China, between Western allies and Eastern brethren.
-Each spluttered claim tersely addresses the socio-political complexity in which Japan was embroiled not simply after the War, (or even—more dramatically—after Hiroshima and Nagasaki) but more so how Japan was loosened from the American Occupation into an elasticised straight-jacket within which has constitutionally squirmed ever since.
+Each spluttered claim tersely addresses the socio-political complexity in which Japan was embroiled not simply after the War, (or even—more dramatically—after Hiroshima and Nagasaki) but more so how Japan was loosened from the American Occupation into an elasticised straight-jacket within which it has constitutionally squirmed ever since.

 It’s neither a simple nor familiar binary based on orthodox Cold War rhetoric.
 Japan’s standing between communism and capitalism is matricular not linear.
 Its national psyche is arguably a meld wherein nationhood is mysticised, race is intensified, and government is fantasised—in that order.
 The televised debate of 1960 demonstrated how nationhood/race/government could be discussed from this platform of common experience, after which deviation and conflict could be articulated.
 Both ‘sides’ of this debate shared deep criticisms of the Japan-US Joint Security Treaty.
-Both ‘sides’ harboured quasi-isolationist policies in order to strengthen Japan and return it to is former glory.
+Both ‘sides’ harboured quasi-isolationist policies in order to strengthen Japan and return it to its former glory.
 The ‘debate’ occurred within the theatrical setting of democratic exchange, possibly as a concession to how Japan might modernise itself according to new post-war modes of international conduct.
 Yet numerous factions and streams within Japan were still registering complex heated feelings of nationhood following the seven years of the American Occupation and its consequent impact upon the newly drafted Japanese Constitution.
 The off-camera/off-mic noise we hear is the foment of that bubbling discontent.
 The on-screen stabbing is its eruption into the political arena.
 This lost archival footage — rarely seen outside of Japan — is a day in the life of an unheard Japan.

 When the dosu penetrates the body/corpse of the Socialist politician, the body of Japan is ruptured anew.
 No wonder Mishima was inspired by the event: it rendered Japan as a bodily synecdoche, wherein Asanuma’s body needed to be extinguished for the body of Japan to be reborn.
 When Wakamatsu freezes the frame, he marks the moment of this rebirth.
 The faces of Asanuma and Kawaguchi are agents for this new procreative force, and the frozen image becomes an analytical diagram of cosmological devastation leading to a new Japan.
 Ideologically, the Western world—with Japan itself admonishing its own extremist parties—attempted to neuter any phoenix arising from these televisual ashes.
 Radical terrorism was deplored, democratic exchange was lionised, and the right for sides to forge opposing views peacefully was defended by countries around the world following the incident.